Morbidly Beautiful

 The pacing was quick, the stakes high, and the punishments unpredictable.
 From having to do a Jazzercise routine to body-swapping, to people popping in and out of hell, I was constantly surprised!

-And the cast was so perfectly matched.
-Emmy Raver-Lampman from The Umbrella Academy is a favorite of mine already.
+The cast was perfectly matched.
+Emmy Raver-Lampman from The Umbrella Academy is a favorite of mine.
 And the others: Well, the acting was amazing across the board.

 Gatlopp made me laugh out loud so many times.

-With the world being in the state it’s in, this film offered a much-needed respite.
+With the world being in such a depressing state, this film offered a much-needed respite.

 The friend group was believable, and I needed them to be close again.
 I couldn’t help but want them all to survive.
 The importance of friendship is the bottom line here — and realizing you should take nothing in your life for granted.

-Gatlopp would make a great film to watch with your good friends, and, if you are so inclined, have an adult beverage or two.
+Gatlopp would make a great film to watch with your good friends.
+If you are so inclined, have an adult beverage or two.

 Overall Rating (Out of 5 Butterflies): 4.5